jon-harper/OmniBox/docs/support/panel_mounts.md

 ### Fans

 OmniBox supports fans up to as large as 120mm.
-See the [Fans][fans] page for a list of all fan options.
+See the [:octicons-checklist-24: Fans][fans] page for a list of all fan options.

 ### MicroSD Extensions